UNESCO – AIRBUS Fly Your Ideas Partnership

 "The diversity of these students’ ideas is an inspiration.
 They remind us of the need to train more engineers to develop the skills needed to put science into practice", said Irina Bokova, Director-General of UNESCO, reflecting on the wealth of ideas submitted from over 15 000 students in more than 100 countries for previous editions of Fly Your Ideas.

-- Register your team and submit your idea by the end of November 2016 to make it through to Round 2.
+- Register your team and submit your idea by 25 November 2016 to make it through to Round 2.

 - The final will take place in May 2017, when the top five selected teams will present their ideas to a panel of Airbus and industry experts.